Colin-Fredericks/edx_resource_bank/RDB/README.md

 You can read what's in the database in the models.py file.
 In case you don't read django yet, this ReadMe is a summary of that and how it's set up.

+As for how the database is actually created, it's through django.
+You run this command
+    python manage.py syncdb
+in the root directory for this project, and a database is created.
+You really need to read up on django to understand more about that and how it works; I can't explain it better here than it's explained on [the django website](https://docs.djangoproject.com/en/1.5/intro/).

 The main items in the database are:
 * **Resources**
 * Items that hold descriptors for resources, such as: